Repairs, replacements and refunds

 (for example, a toaster than does not heat up)

-A minor fault could be a problem with the appearance or finish (for example, a scratch) but it does not affect the working or performance of the item – you may not be entitled to refund
+A minor fault could be a problem with the appearance or finish (for example, a scratch) but it does not affect the working or performance of the item – you may not have a right to a refund

-If you do not have a gift receipt, you will have to get a shop receipt from the buyer
+If you do not have a gift receipt, you need to get a shop receipt from the buyer

 If there is no receipt, a credit or debit card statement could be used as proof of purchase